Colfax massacre: Remembrances

-In 1950, Louisiana erected a state highway marker noting the event of 1873 as "the Colfax Riot," as the event was traditionally known by the white community.
+In 1950, Louisiana erected a state highway marker which read that the event of 1873 was "the Colfax Riot," as the event was traditionally known in the White community.
 The marker states, "On this site occurred the Colfax Riot, in which three white men and 150 negroes were slain.
 This event on April 13, 1873, marked the end of carpetbag misrule in the South."
 The marker was removed on May 15, 2021, for eventual placement in a museum.
+On April 13, 2023, the 150th anniversary of the Colfax massacre, the removed marker was replaced by a seven-foot granite monument that lists 57 Black people confirmed to have been killed in the massacre and has artwork about the experience of Black people during Reconstruction.

 Renewed attention

-The Colfax massacre is among the events of Reconstruction and late 19th-century history which have received new national attention during the early 21st century, much as the 1923 massacre in Rosewood, Florida did near the end of the 20th century.
-In 2007 and 2008 two new books were published on the topic: Leeanna Keith's The Colfax Massacre: The Untold Story of Black Power, White Terror, and the Death of Reconstruction, and Charles Lane's The Day Freedom Died: The Colfax Massacre, the Supreme Court, and the Betrayal of Reconstruction.
-Lane especially addressed the political and legal implications of the Supreme Court case, which derived from the prosecution of several men of the white paramilitary groups.
+The Colfax massacre is one of the events of Reconstruction and late 19th-century American history which have received renewed national attention during the early 21st century, as much attention as the 1923 massacre in Rosewood, Florida received near the end of the 20th century.
+In 2007 and 2008, two new books about the topic were published: Leeanna Keith's The Colfax Massacre: The Untold Story of Black Power, White Terror, and the Death of Reconstruction, and Charles Lane's The Day Freedom Died: The Colfax Massacre, the Supreme Court, and the Betrayal of Reconstruction.
+In his book, Lane addressed the political and legal implications of the Supreme Court case, which were derived from the prosecution of several men who were member of the White paramilitary groups.
 In addition, a film documentary is in preparation.

-In 2007 the Red River Heritage Association, Inc. was formed as a group intending to establish a museum in Colfax for collecting materials and interpreting the history of Reconstruction in Louisiana and especially the Red River area.
+In 2007, the Red River Heritage Association, Inc. was formed as a group which intended to construct a museum in Colfax, collect materials and store them in the museum, and interpret the history of Reconstruction in Louisiana, especially in the Red River area.
 In 2008, on the 135th anniversary of the Colfax massacre, an interracial group commemorated the event.
-They laid flowers where some victims had fallen and held a forum to discuss the history.
+It laid flowers on the place where some of the victims had fallen and it also held a forum to discuss the history of the massacre.

-In 2021, a state highway marker was removed which had been erected in 1950 in Louisiana, noting the event of 1873 as "the Colfax Riot," as the event was traditionally known in the white community.
-The marker states, "On this site occurred the Colfax Riot, in which three white men and 150 negroes were slain.
-This event on April 13, 1873, marked the end of carpetbag misrule in the South."
-The marker was removed on May 15, 2021, for eventual placement in a museum.